-Kids are on break from school for winter holidays, and we know that they would rather be outside and active than stuck indoors.
-Many Minnesotans love to take advantage of the snow and spend their days skiing and snowboarding.
+Many kids would rather be outside and active than stuck indoors.
+And, many Minnesotans love to take advantage of the snow and spend their days skiing and snowboarding.
 We’re sharing some tips on how to prepare your kids to stay safe when they hit the slopes, whether they’re novices or experts.

 Why is safety so important?

 These sports involve going down steep hills at very high speeds.
 These hills can also be crowded with other skiers and snowboarders, trees and foliage, or other manmade obstacles like jumps.
 Falls and collisions can and do happen, even to experienced skiers and snowboarders!

 Falls can sometimes be gentle and your child can get back up and continue on their way down the hill.
 But falls can be more serious, especially when it results in a head injury.
 Head or spine injuries can be dangerous and sometimes even deadly.
 Collisions with objects or other people can also cause serious injuries, so it’s important for skiers and snowboarders to always look where they’re going and be careful to avoid collisions.
 Thousands of kids and teens end up in the emergency room with similar injuries each year.

 What kind of gear do kids need to ski or snowboard?

 Before kids head out to the slopes, it’s important for them to have the right gear and understand how to use it.
 In addition to skiing- and snowboarding-specific gear, children should bundle up in warm, waterproof clothing to protect from frostbite or hypothermia.